Chocolate Almond Chip Ice Cream Recipe (Dairy-Free)

 Instructions

-- Add mixture to ice cream maker and process following manufacturer's instructions.
+- Pour into ice cream maker and churn according to manufacturer’s instructions.

-- When mixture starts to thicken, add almonds and chocolate chips.
+- When the mixture thickens, add almonds and chocolate chips.

 Notes